pennhanlee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">
 :warning: **Warning:**

-   Take caution!
-While the undo feature will help you restore books deleted by `clear`, you will not be able to recover your deleted books if you call too many commands (10 and more) after clearing!
+   While the undo feature will help you restore books deleted by `clear`, you will not be able to recover your deleted books if you call too many commands (10 and more) after clearing.
 </div>

 ### Saving the data